Trollstigen Road

 - Vehicles longer than 13.1 meters are not allowed to drive on the road

-- The road is closed during the winter months, but is a very popular tourist attraction during summer
+- The road is closed during the winter months, but it is a very popular tourist attraction during summer

 - There are several great viewpoints and passing pockets offering spectacular views along the road